 By: Jill Ettinger

 Getting your Tarot cards read may offer you a momentary glimpse of the mystical, but if you really want your fortune read (and improved upon!), you need look no further than your local tea aisle, or even your own backyard.
 The benefits of chamomile tea—a cupboard classic—may improve your life well beyond the comforts of warm sips and reflective moments.
-It’s a cupful of the mystical and medicinal all in one, which is why chamomile is one of the herbs you may find has been chosen for your customized Mab Tab blend, which Mab & Stoke herbalists design with you and your specific needs in mind.
+It’s a cupful of the mystical and medicinal all in one.

 A member of the daisy family, chamomile is a traditional folk remedy known for its soft and sweet taste.
 It is delightfully floral, and some say it resembles apples and vanilla.
 But its flavor, once you’ve had it, is unmistakable.
 To make tea, chamomile flower petals are dried and steeped in hot water.
 The flowers contain potent terpenoids and flavonoids that may help to reduce inflammation and bring relief to a number of common ailments.
 The flowers are also revered for their sweet fragrance.
 The chamomile essential oil and petals are used extensively in personal care, cosmetics, and aromatherapy.